Alto (high-speed rail)

 Close

-Announced by prime minister Justin Trudeau on February 19, 2025, Alto (previously Via HFR) would enter into a partnership with the private Consortium Cadence as part of the co-development design phase with an estimated cost of $3.9 billion and is expected to last 4 to 5 years, with total cost estimates for the project between $60 billion to $90 billion[4].
+Announced by Prime Minister Justin Trudeau on February 19, 2025, Alto (previously Via HFR) will be co-developed by the private consortium Cadence (whose members include Keolis, SNCF, and Air Canada) as part of a design phase that is estimated to cost $3.9 billion and is expected to last six years.
+The preliminary cost for the network estimated between $60 billion and $90 billion.[5]
+After co-designing the network with Alto, Cadence will build, finance, operate, and maintain the publicly-owned network.[6]

-The railway network will feature trains that will reach top speeds of 300 km/h (186 mph) or more[5] (likely 320 km/h (200 mph)),[6] much greater than that of Via Rail's current fastest services, which have a maximum operating speed of 160 km/h (100 mph) on select sections of track.[a]
-The network is planned to consist of approximately 1,000 kilometres (620 mi) of new passenger-dedicated electrified track,[7][8] and is expected to begin preliminary construction in 2029, with major construction beginning in 2030.[5]
-The network will be built in phases, with the first phase from Ottawa and Montreal, with an intermediary station in Laval.[9]
+The railway network will feature trains that will reach top speeds of 300 km/h (190 mph) or more[7] (likely 320 km/h (200 mph)),[8] much greater than that of Via Rail's current fastest services, which have a maximum operating speed of 100 mph (160 km/h) on select sections of track.[a]
+The network is planned to consist of approximately 1,000 kilometres (620 mi) of new passenger-dedicated, mainly electrified track,[9][10][11] and is expected to begin preliminary construction in 2029, with major construction beginning in 2030.[7]
+The network will be built in phases, with the first phase from Ottawa and Montreal, with an intermediary station in Laval.[12]

 History